aukspot/dles/README.md

 - [Adoptle](https://tryhardguides.com/adoptle) - Guess the name of a pet that is up for adoption, given a picture of them.
 - [Alphalock](https://alphalockgame.net) - Word puzzle game inspired by Wordle and Mastermind.
 - [Antiwordle](https://www.antiwordle.com) - Wordle except you're trying to avoid the secret word.
+- [Beat Me At Boggle](https://beatmeatboggle.com) - Try to beat Ava at Boggle.
+They played the board yesterday, you play it today.
 - [Betweenle](https://betweenle.com) - Guess the secret word hidden between other words before running out of guesses.
 - [Blockle](https://blockle.au) - Fill a square grid with Tetris pieces to spell out words horizontally.
 - [Blossom](https://www.merriam-webster.com/games/blossom-word-game) - Create 12 words using the letters on the petals, always including the center letter.
 You get more points for longer words.